TMHBBV/unbxdocs./docs/Search/introducing-unbxd-search-browse.md

 # Best Practices

-To get the most out of Netcore Unbxd’s Search and Browse features, follow these best practices to enhance product discovery:
+To get the most out of Netcore Unbxd’s Search feature, follow these best practices to enhance product discovery:

 * Keep product titles clear and descriptive to improve search accuracy.
 * Highlight popular or seasonal items using banners or pinned results.